Anir4/Hirelytic/README.md

-# CV Management System API
+# HR AI Assistant System

 A FastAPI-based system for CV/resume processing, analysis, and semantic search with PostgreSQL storage and LLaMA model integration.